samuelm-LCWC/writing-functions/README.md

 fib(8) ➞ 21
 ```

-The function must be recursive, name the function _Fibonacci_ and have it take one interger argument called _N_
+The function must be recursive, name the function _fib_ and have it take one interger argument called _N_